 Lambda environment variables without encryption enabled

-AWS recommends that you use environment variables to pass parameters to your Lambda function.
-As a result, these environment variables may contain sensitive information and should be encrypted.
-By default, AWS encrypts your Lambda functions at rest using the server-side KMS(Key Management Service) encryption.
-You can also encrypt your functions in transit using a preferred client-side CMK(Customer Master Key) option for further protection.
+AWS recommends using environment variables to pass parameters to your Lambda function.
+These environment variables may contain sensitive information and should be encrypted.
+By default, AWS encrypts your Lambda functions at rest using server-side KMS (Key Management Service) encryption.
+You can also encrypt functions in transit using a preferred client-side CMK (Customer Master Key) for further protection.
+This new rule examines your cloud environment for unencrypted Lambda environment variables and brings them to your attention.

 Public Lambda function without exception

-You must not expose your AWS Lambda functions to unauthorized access while creating and configuring them.
-To achieve this, AWS recommends that you use the strictest access policies possible.
-This will prevent malicious elements from invoking your Lambda without proper credentials.
+You must not expose your AWS Lambda functions to unauthorized access when creating and configuring them.
+AWS recommends using the strictest access policies possible to prevent malicious elements from invoking your Lambda without proper credentials.
+This rule checks if the Lambda access policy allows public invocation and alerts you if it does.

 Lambda function without trigger